 Microsoft has been dropping prices on its Surface lineup over the last few months, with the cheapest Surface Pro 7 tablet + keyboard bundle now available for just $599 (which also means prices are dropping elsewhere).

-Even with the Surface Pro 8 now available, this Surface Pro 7 is still a competitive offer, and with over seven iterations to the Surface line of 2-in-1 PCs, that means it should be a highly polished piece of kit well worth the price premium.
+Even with the Surface Pro 8 and 9 now available, this Surface Pro 7 is still a competitive offer, and with over seven iterations to the Surface line of 2-in-1 PCs, that means it should be a highly polished piece of kit well worth the price premium.
 So is it worth it at this lower price point?

 I’ve been using an i5/8GB/256GB Surface Pro 7 with keyboard and Surface Pen for the past few days, and in this article, I’ll share my thoughts on it.